How to buy gold bullion online - it's also the cheapest way

 That wholesale price – also known as the spot gold price – is the price for buying or selling gold in the form of large, wholesale bars.
 Any small bar or coin will have started as part of one of these large 400oz (12.5kg) bars – the size and format that the professional market deals in.

-Small bars and coins are made by melting down those large bars and casting smaller units.
+Small bars and coins are made by melting down these large bars and casting smaller units.
 The cost of this manufacturing process is effectively loaded into the final price the consumer pays for the "retail" unit.
 So over and above the spot price, when you buy gold this way you must also pay for the costs to manufacture the small bar or coin, plus the dealer's overheads and some amount the dealer wants to make as a profit.
 In total, it is not unusual for all of these costs to result in you paying 5-8% over the actual wholesale cost of the gold.

 As with most things, the most efficient way to buy gold is to buy from the wholesale market.
 Gold market wholesalers such as refiners and bullion banks won’t sell directly to consumers because they can't typically buy gold in large enough quantity to make it worthwhile.
 This is why they sell to distributors who have access to the retail market place.
 They like this arrangement as it keeps everyone’s margin – the profit they make – intact.
 That profit is paid by you, as a retail client.